 The Visible (and Invisible!)
 Advantages of Working in Teams

-Below are a few of the many advantages we have discovered to working in teams in hopes that you might be inspired.
+Some of the many advantages we have discovered of working in teams:

 1. The final deliverables are stronger.
 When two people work together on a deliverable (like a meeting design or learning event), they create something that is better than either one of them could have created alone.
 This synergy is especially strong when the team members’ experiences are complementary and well-balanced.

 3. We are held to a higher standard.
-The checks-and-balances are more numerous when we work in teams.
-When working solo there may be a temptation to cut corners or be satisfied with less than perfect.
+The checks and balances are more numerous when we work in teams.
+When working we may be tempted to cut corners.
 While working as a team, we always hold each other to a high standard and push to offer our clients the best we have.

 4. We more easily stick to the desired timeline.
 As we all know, life has a way of surprising us.
-Whether illness, life events, or the unexpected, we cannot plan for all of life’s surprises.
+We cannot plan for all of life’s surprises.
 Regardless of what life throws our way, GLP ensures that there are always consultants working hard on the project.
 This is a comfort to the client as well as GLP.

-1. Intentionally select the members.
-Each consultant has unique skills, expertise and interests.
-We carefully select the team to match the work and client and locate complementary team members in our Certified Network and external consultants, so the team includes needed and diverse skill sets.
+1. Select the members intentionally.
+Each consultant has unique skills, expertise, and interests.
+We carefully select the team to match the work and client by locating complementary team members within our Certified Network and external consultants, so the team possesses needed and diverse skill sets.

 2. Start with a planning meeting.
 Starting well is the key to successful work.
 The team reviews the contract, shares needs and expectations, names concerns and wonderings, plans how it will work, and drafts a timeline.